Sandra Day O'Connor College of Law - Beus Center for Law and Society Snell & Wilmer Plaza

 Marshall-Brennan Constitutional Literacy Project

-The Marshall-Brennan Constitutional Literacy Project is a national program aiming to mobilize talented law students to support their communities by hosting constitutional law programs at local high schools.
-High school students stand to gain confidence, public speaking skills and civic understanding, and law student “Fellows” will hone legal analysis and reasoning skills while connecting with the community.
+The Marshall-Brennan Constitutional Literacy Project is a local branch of a national program mobilizing talented law students to support their communities by hosting constitutional law programs at local Title I high schools.
+Law Student “Fellows” will hone legal analysis and reasoning skills and connect with the community, while the High School students they support gain confidence, civic awareness and public speaking skills.

-In the Fall and Spring semester, Fellows hold weekly club meetings teaching constitutional law and appellate advocacy.
+In the Fall and Spring semesters, Fellows hold weekly Moot Court Club meetings teaching constitutional law and appellate advocacy.
 They aim to prepare the club’s members to speak and reason well at the semester’s Regional Competition hosted on the law school’s campus.
-We have worked primarily with schools in the Phoenix Union School District, such as Cesar Chavez High School, Maryvale High School and South Mountain High School.
+We have worked primarily with schools in the Phoenix Union School District, such as Cesar Chavez High School, Maryvale High School and South Mountain High School, though we are happy to connect with any school in the valley either in-person or remotely.

 Student leadership